kwonus/AV-Engine/README.md

 ### Development Roadmap

-A BETA release of AV-Bible and AV-Console are planned for 2023.
-The development roadmap for 2023 is depicted in Figure 4-1.
+A BETA release of AV-Bible and AV-Console are planned for CYQ1/2024.
+The beta roadmap for 2023 is depicted in Figure 4-1.

 ![](AVX-Roadmap-2023.png)

-**Figure 4-1**: Development roadmap for BETA releases in 2023 [revision #3C12]
+**Figure 4-1**: Development roadmap for BETA releases [revision #3C12]

-I plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the first quarter of 2024.
-That release will fully gut the existing search engine of AV-Bible-2021.
+I plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the second or third quarter of 2024.
+That release will gut the existing search engine of AV-Bible-2021.
 A refactored AV-2024 will include a fully functional implementation of AVX-Framework.
 Figure 4-2, identifies additional artifacts expected after AV-Bible-2024 is delivered to the Microsoft store:

 ![](AVX-Roadmap-2024.png)

-**Figure 4-2**: Roadmap for [user-facing] application releases in 2024 [revision #3C12]
+**Figure 4-2**: Roadmap for AV-Bible-2024 [user-facing application] release in CYQ2 of CYQ3 of 2024 [revision #3C12]

 ### Implementation Status